wustep/me-ghost/README.md

   - Projects should be tagged `projects` and be `featured`
   - Articles should be tagged `articles` and be `featured`
   - The 3 most recent (by creation date) articles & projects will be shown
+  - These are configurable in package.json
-- Dedicated Projects, Articles tab
+- Dedicated Projects tab
+  - These should be tagged `projects`
+  - Set `/projects` to route to `/tags/projects`
   - Projects will be loaded by creation date, with `featured` projects first
+  - [Idea] Custom JS-based emoji table of contents at the top.
+Each emoji links to a project and displays its title.
+- Dedicated Articles tab
-  - These should be tagged `projects` and `articles`
+  - These should be tagged `articles`
-  - Set `/projects` to route to `/tags/projects`
   - Set `/articles` to route to `/tags/articles`
-- Allow short articles that do not have their own dedicated page
+  - Articles will be loaded by creation date, with `featured` projects first
-  - Use `#short` tag
+  - Use `#short` tag to remove link to dedicated page
 - Dedicated tags category pages (same template as Projects / Articles)
 - LinkedIn and GitHub links